Asian Pacific Islander Caucus

 Board Member: Suzanne Chan, council member, city of Fremont

 Board Member: Evan Low, council member, city of Campbell

 Events will be posted as details become available.

 The API Caucus connects you to important policy makers in Washington D. C. and Sacramento including the California Constitutional Officers, the Legislature and the API Legislative Caucus as well as corporate and civic leaders.
 We open doors and build relationships with individuals who are in public policy decision-making positions.

-To join, please complete the membership form and send with membership dues to:
+To join, please complete either submit membership dues via the online portal or fill out the membership form and send with membership dues to: